hyperbloom/hyperbloom-node/protocol.md

 After successful validation peer MAY send `Data` messages.

-If `max` is present - the number of sent values for this query SHOULD not exceed `max`.
+If `limit` is present - the number of sent values for this query SHOULD not exceed `limit`.

 `extensions` are reserved for future use.